oracle/graal/docs/tools/vscode/graalvm/README.md

 ## Integration with VisualVM

-GraalVM Tools for Java extension provides integration with [VisualVM](https://visualvm.github.io), the all-in-one Java (and polyglot) monitoring and troubleshooting tool.
+The GraalVM Tools for Java extension provides integration with [VisualVM](https://visualvm.github.io), the all-in-one Java (and polyglot) monitoring and troubleshooting tool.
 VisualVM brings powerful yet easy-to-use visual Java tooling to VS Code.

 When you run a Java application, the process ID will be detected automatically and displayed in the **VISUALVM** pane.